alexzanotti/military_aircraft_milestone_project_2/README.md

 [Click Here to View the Website!]([https://alexzanotti.github.io/metallica_website_milestone_project_1/](https://alexzanotti.github.io/military_aircraft_milestone_project_2/))

+# Value provided:
+1. Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.
+2. The site owner advances their own goals by providing this functionality, potentially by being a regular user themselves.
+3. The website is responsively designed, to make for a pleasant user experience.
+4. Value has been provided to satisfy the various user profiles/stories, as the website was structured around the user stories.
+For example, there is a user who wants to test their military aircraft knowledge, "I want to be able to test my newfound knowledge of the fighter aircraft".
+Value provided by the website to satisfy this user requirement is having a quiz page, where questions have been presented (derived from the "aircraft" page) and give feedback to the user once they've submitted their answer.

 # Project Requirements
 In order to pass this milstone project, the following requirements must be met: